-In the days after Christmas, I’m always left with a mass of leftovers.
-There are only so many turkey sandwiches I can eat, but this quick and easy stir fry is a great way to use up your Christmas leftovers.
+There are only so many turkey sandwiches you can eat.
+So this quick and easy turkey stir fry is a great way to use up your Christmas leftovers.

 It’s that time of year again – everyone is thinking about New Year resolutions, you’ve probably given it a bit of thought yourself.
 Eating more healthily, lose a bit of weight, get fitter, be greener, save some money…you know the kind of thing.